AndelaOSP/art-dashboard/docs/best_practices/code_organization.md

 # Code Organization

 We use ReactJS and Redux in the frontend.
-To expidate the development process, we also use [Semantic UI's components](https://react.semantic-ui.com/).
+To expedite the development process, we also use [Semantic UI's components](https://react.semantic-ui.com/).

 We organize the codebase into directories as explained in the rest of the document while following the [set conventions](conventions.md).

 Note that the entire codebase doesn't follow the organization structure, as the update is done progressively.

 We use the most common `rails-style` structure to organize our codebase by object roles.
 This structure separate folders depending on their nature.

+You can have a look at the [React's faq page](https://reactjs.org/docs/faq-structure.html) to see the most common structures that people use.

 Our code structure is:

 ```bash
 ├── src